thoth-station/adviser/docs/source/pipeline.rst

 filtered out based on ``limit_latest_versions`` configuration option) of the application and executes pipeline units of type :class:`Pseudonym
 <thoth.adviser.pseudonym.Pseudonym>` to compute "pseudonyms" for packages
-(packages providing same functionality but have different name of different version identifier).
+(packages providing same functionality but have different name or different version identifier).
 See :ref:`pseudonyms section for more info <pseudonyms>`.

 The next pipeline units of type :class:`Sieve <thoth.adviser.sieve.Sieve>`